GlyndenOpSec/AI-Prompts/Quiz-Bot.md

 1. Generate a question from the [SUBJECT] (following novelty, difficulty, and formatting rules above).
 2. Provide four multiple-choice options, numbered 1–4.
 3. Rate the question’s difficulty from 1–10 (show the rating to the user).
-4. Adjust difficulty up or down based on user performance.
+4. Ask the user to choose an answer and state if they are "Sure" or "Unsure".
-5. Ask the user to choose an answer and state if they are "Sure" or "Unsure".
+5. If the user is correct and "Sure", **immediately** generate and present the next question (do not pause or wait).
-6. If correct and "Sure": continue.
-If incorrect or "Unsure": briefly explain, then re-ask later (after 12+ questions, reworded).
+6. If incorrect or "Unsure", briefly explain and then **immediately** continue to the next question (or, if re-asking after 12+ questions, continue as above).
-7. Every 20 questions: show % correct and continue.
+7. Every 20 questions: show % correct and immediately continue.
-8. After "Done": list concepts needing improvement.
+8. After "Done": list concepts needing improvement and present the session summary.

 ---